scality/Zenko/docs/docsource/Reference/object_operations/put_object_copy.rst

 *Explicitly Specifying Grantee Access Permissions*

-A set of headers is available for explicitly granting access permissions to specific Zenko Enterprise accounts or groups.
+A set of headers is available for explicitly granting access permissions to specific Zenko accounts or groups.

 .. note::

-  Each of the x-amz-grant-permission headers maps to specific permissions the Zenko Enterprise supports in an ACL.
+  Each of the x-amz-grant-permission headers maps to specific permissions the Zenko supports in an ACL.
 Please also note that the use of any of these ACL-specific headers negates the use of the x-amz-acl header to set a canned ACL.